awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-runs.md

 + `NotificationProperty` – A [NotificationProperty](aws-glue-api-jobs-job.md#aws-glue-api-jobs-job-NotificationProperty) object\.

   Specifies configuration properties of a job run notification\.
++ `SecurityConfiguration` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The name of the SecurityConfiguration structure to be used with this job run\.

 **Response**
 + `JobRunId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.